9. TCP/IP Programming

 End If

-Dim nbClients As Integer = 0 ' number of clients handled
+Dim nbClients As Integer = 0 ' of customers handled

 Try